Cycle discrete-time quantum walks on a noisy quantum computer: Background

 In order to make a quantitative comparison between results from two different processors, such as \texttt{ibmq\_quito} and the \texttt{qasm\_simulator}, we now introduce the measure of fidelity to be used.
 The Hellinger fidelity \cite{fidelity} is defined as

 where $\mathcal{H}$ is the Hellinger distance.

 where $p(z)$ and $q(z)$ are two probability distributions \cite{Hellinger_distance_lecture_notes}.
 Essentially, the Hellinger fidelity is a means of comparing how similar two classical probability distributions are.
-The probability distributions we are comparing are the results of the executed circuit which are expressed as counts, calculated from the number of times each position is measured as the outcome in a set of repeated runs of the circuit.
+The probability distributions we compare are the results of the executed circuit which are expressed as counts, calculated from the number of times each position is measured as the outcome in a set of repeated runs of the circuit.
 The fidelity takes values in the range 0 to 1, with a value of 1 indicating a perfect correlation between distributions, and a value of 0 indicating a perfect anti-correlation between distributions.
-A value of 0.5 indicates no correlation.
-As a general rule, we consider a fidelity of 0.8 or higher a very good result that shows a clear correlation between distributions.
-This value is chosen as it is when the probability distributions begin to look clearly, visually different from random distributions.
+A value of 0.5 indicates no correlation, the distributions have a random overlap.
+This means we expect a fidelity of around 0.5 when we compare completely noisy states to the perfect outcome of a noise-free simulation.
+Noisy states tend to a value of 0.5 because this indicates maximum randomness in the results.
+A fidelity of less than 0.5 indicates the results of the computation are incorrect and, on average, anti-correlated.
+A fidelity of 0.8 or higher shows a clear correlation between the distributions and therefore indicates the results of the computation are more often correct than incorrect over repeated runs.